-The London Short Film Festival, now in its 12th year, has been recognised as the premiere UK showcase for cutting-edge UK independent film.
-For the January 2015 Festival, we are opening to international filmmakers.
+The London Short Film Festival, now in its 13th year, has been recognised as the premiere UK showcase for cutting-edge UK independent film, while now accepting international submissions.

 A brief history

 In 2003 Philip Ilson and Kate Taylor organised the first Halloween Short Film Festival at the ICA.
 This was formed as a continuation of The Halloween Short Film Club which Philip had been programming since 1994.
 In 2008 the festival became the London Short Film Festival and has been growing year-on-year to take in more films, live music, industry and training events and diverse, high-quality venues.